valboz/RTModel/docs/Astrophotometric.md

 ## Astrophotometric datasets

-We have already discussed purely [photometric datasets](DataPreparation.md), which should be prepared with thre columns: magnitude (or flux), error, HJD.
+We have already discussed purely [photometric datasets](DataPreparation.md), which should be prepared with three columns: magnitude (or flux), error, HJD.
 We recall an example here for convenience:

 ```
 # Mag err HJD-2450000